-There are many reasons why you may be looking to close down your limited company, retirement, to go back to full-time employment, or perhaps back to being a sole trader.
+There are many reasons why you may be looking to close down your limited company: retirement, to go back to full-time employment, or perhaps you're simply looking to change from a limited company to a sole trader.
 So what are your options, and how do you know which is best for you?

 If you’ve made your mind up that closing your company is the right thing to do, then read on to learn how to close your limited company, what your options are, and what important things you need to think about when you’re doing it.

 Closing a limited company? - Tie up your loose ends first